facebook/react/docs/docs/tutorial.md

 ### Reactive state

 So far, based on its props, each component has rendered itself once. `props` are immutable: they are passed from the parent and are "owned" by the parent.
 To implement interactions, we introduce mutable **state** to the component. `this.state` is private to the component and can be changed by calling `this.setState()`.
 When the state updates, the component re-renders itself.
+At this stage, we cannot use stateless functional components.
+Here we introduce ES6 class based components that extend from React.Component.
+These classes always have a `render` method which returns the JSX to render.

 `render()` methods are written declaratively as functions of `this.props` and `this.state`.
 The framework guarantees the UI is always consistent with the inputs.